Continuation-of-Ashford/ashford-docs/playing_the_game/settlements.md

 | City Tier        | 35,000    | 10        | 11             |
 | Kingdom Tier     | 75,000    | 12        | 14             |

-Settlements automatically form roads or trade routes to other settlements, up to a number of miles away (25 per tier of the settlement.
-Travelling on these roads allows one to ignore the negative penalties of spending their downtime at a settlement other than where the quest begins.

 ## Outpost Feats
 When players found a new outpost, they can pool their resources, but a single player that contributed will be put forward as controlling this outpost.